CKuke/PyBoy-Color/notes/lcd.md

 - moved renderer to own class
 - cgb_lcd inherits from and initializes lcd.py
 - added palette memory and appropriate registers to cgb_lcd (needed memory is added to the specific registers, maybe change)
 - added cgb checks to memory manager when trying to use DMG palette registers
+- updated setVRAM methods to return the bank that was set in order to compensate for mm
+- instead of tiles_changed then keep track of tiles_changed_bank0/!